ombulabs/blog/_posts/2019-01-02-notes-from-the-complete-guide-to-rails-performance-workshop.md

 This section was a good refresher about different benchmarking tools in Ruby.
 [`benchmark`](https://ruby-doc.org/stdlib-2.5.0/libdoc/benchmark/rdoc/Benchmark.html) is
 a good starting point and present in the standard library, but if you want to take it one step further, you can use [`benchmark-ips`](https://github.com/evanphx/benchmark-ips) which provides metrics about iterations per second.
-An extension of that gem is [`benchmark-ipsa`](https://github.com/jondot/benchmark-ipsa) which shows information about the allocations of the code you are benchmarking.
+An extension of that gem is [`benchmark-ipsa`](https://github.com/jondot/benchmark-ipsa) which shows information about the memory allocations of the code you are benchmarking.

 One word of caution is to not let microbenchmarks drive every decision you
 make: Sometimes you feel the urge to search and replace Ruby idioms in order